jay7x/puppet-vaultbot/REFERENCE.md

 Data type: `Optional[Float[0.00,1.00]]`

-Percentage of requested certificate TTL, which triggers a renewal when passed (>0.00, <1.00) (default: 0.75)
+Percentage of requested certificate TTL, which triggers a renewal when passed (>0.00, <1.00).

 Default value: ``undef``